There are four state archives in western Ukraine with useful material for researchers. These are:

 - the State Archive of Lviv Oblast [Державний Архів Львівської Області] (DALO)

-There is useful information from a Jewish genealogical viewpoint in all these archives, including community records and correspondence.
-There is also much information on the Holocaust-period in eastern Galicia, including notably at DAIFO in Ivano-Frankivsk.
+There is useful information from a Jewish genealogical viewpoint in all these archives, including community records, correspondence, and information on the Holocaust-period in eastern Galicia.

-Most of the bound volumes of vital records and censuses, including index books, and loose vital records, though, are held at TsDIAL in Lviv, in their Fond 701, Series 1.
-A few vital record books (largely duplicate books) are held at DAIFO, and one set of Tarnopol Jewish marriage records from the mid-19th century, as well as the 1910 Jewish census of Tarnopol, are to be found at DATO in Ternopil.
-The online inventory focuses on the vital records from the three archives, but also includes some community records held at TsDIAL.
+Most of the bound volumes of vital records and censuses, including index books and loose vital records, though, are held at TsDIAL, in their Fond 701, Series 1.
+A few vital record books (largely duplicate books) are held at DAIFO, and a single set of Tarnopol Jewish marriage records from the mid-19th century, as well as the 1910 Jewish census of Tarnopol, are to be found at DATO in Ternopil.

-The earliest Jewish Galician vital record in the Ukrainian archives dates—as with the vital records at AGAD, Warsaw—from 1789.
-This is found in Fond 701, Series 1, Volume 305, Stanisławów Jewish marriages, 1789-1871.
-The last record from a proper vital record book in the Ukrainian archives is a death record from Zbaraż, of September 30, 1942 (Fond 701/1/68).
+The earliest Jewish Galician vital record in the Ukrainian archives dates from 1789, and can be found in Fond 701, Series 1, File 305, Stanisławów Jewish marriages, 1789-1871.
+The latest record from a Jewish vital record book in the Ukrainian archives is a death record from Zbaraż, of September 30, 1942 (Fond 701/1/68).
 The Lwów cemetery burial register (Fond 701/1/376), though, has records to the end of December 1942.